-Slack just crossed 10 million daily active users.
-With the acquisition of Atlassian’s Stride and HipChat last month, you can only expect Slack usage to skyrocket.
+Slack just crossed 13 million daily active users.
+With the acquisition of Atlassian’s Stride and HipChat last month, you can only expect Slack usage to continue to skyrocket.

 There are three main approaches to dealing with a new Slack team in your organization: